Patrick-Mark/html_css_essentials_project_1/README.md

 # Testing
-The site was tested with the 'inspect' option in Firefox and Chrome, by employing the different device screen sizes.
+The site was tested with the 'inspect' option in Firefox and Chrome, by employing the different device screen sizes. all of the links have been tested to ensure that they lead to the correct places.
+The video content was altered to erase the autoplay function (which is not acceptable).
+The form was tested by populating the form and submitting the information.

 ## Validator Testing